 In Malta there are three types of companies considered as private companies namely:

 1. limited liability company

 The most common type of companies under Maltese company law are the limited liability companies, this implies that the shareholders’ liability is limited up to their unpaid share in a company only.
 This means that, if a company goes into winding up and eventually into liquidation, personal assets are not attacked by creditors.
 Companies can be trading or holding companies and the only difference between them is in the objects for which the company is intended to be set up.
 Sultana Legal will assist its clients in deciding whether to set up a trading or holding company depending above all, on the intentions and wishes of the client.
 Full assistance with company registration is offered according to the Maltese company law.

 Although there are differences between these three companies when it comes to liability, for all of them a memorandum and articles needs to be prepared and is to be registered with the Malta Financial Services Authority (MFSA).
 Sultana Legal will prepare the memorandum and articles together with other pre incorporation documents for its clients and register them with the MFSA for the completion of the company registration.

-Sultana Legal will also offer other a wide range of additional services to its clients with regards to company registration such as registered office, company secretarial services, director services and even fiduciary shareholder services.
+Sultana Legal will also offer other a wide range of additional services to its clients with regards to company registration such as registered office, company secretarial services, litigation, director services and even fiduciary shareholder services.

 Sultana Legal will also help its clients with the preparation of all the other required post incorporation documents such as the taking care of VAT and company returns that shall be filed upon certain dates, strictly provided for by the Maltese Companies Act and that should be abided with to avoid the paying of penalties.